mariano22/argcovidapi/README.md

 We decided to work with cumulatives time series.
 There is a smart design decision behind that: if we have cumulative confirmed cases, we don't have to read all the entries, only with the frequentcy we are interested in (imagine weekly analysis).

-'Sospechosos' could decrease because some cases can move to 'Confirmados' o 'Descartados'.
+'Sospechosos' could decrease because some cases can move to 'Confirmados' or 'Descartados'.

 # Non-Python users